awsdocs/aws-systems-manager-user-guide/doc_source/security-compliance.md

 # Compliance validation for AWS Systems Manager<a name="security-compliance"></a>

-*This topic addresses AWS Systems Manager compliance with third\-party assurance programs\.
-For information about viewing compliance data for your managed instances, see [AWS Systems Manager Compliance](systems-manager-compliance.md)\.*
+This topic addresses AWS Systems Manager compliance with third\-party assurance programs\.
+For information about viewing compliance data for your managed instances, see [AWS Systems Manager Compliance](systems-manager-compliance.md)\.

-Third\-party auditors assess the security and compliance of AWS Systems Manager as part of multiple AWS compliance programs\.
+Third\-party auditors assess the security and compliance of Systems Manager as part of multiple AWS compliance programs\.
 These include SOC, PCI, FedRAMP, HIPAA, and others\.

 For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.